pdjr-archive/pdjr-skplugin-solarhotwater/README.md

 ## Description

-**pdjr-skplugin-solarhotwater** implements a simple algorithm which outputs a binary control signal dependent upon the output of some power source and a connected battery's state of charge.
+**pdjr-skplugin-solarhotwater** implements a simple algorithm which raises a binary control signal dependent upon the output of some power source and a connected battery's state of charge.

 The plugin was developed so that surplus energy from a small solar